MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailContact.md

 ```

 ### -MessageFormat
-!!!
-Exchange Server 2010, Exchange Server 2013

-The MessageFormat parameter specifies the message format for messages sent to the mail contact.

-The valid values for this parameter are:

-- Text

-- Mime

-By default, this parameter is set to Mime.

-The MessageFormat and MessageBodyFormat parameters are interdependent.
-If the MessageFormat parameter is set to Mime, the MessageBodyFormat parameter can be set to any valid value.
-However, if the MessageFormat parameter is set to Text, the MessageBodyFormat parameter can only be set to Text.
-Therefore, if you want to change the MessageFormat parameter from Mime to Text, you must also change the MessageBodyFormat parameter to Text.

-!!!
-Exchange Server 2016, Exchange Online, Exchange Online Protection

 The MessageBodyFormat parameter specifies the message body format for messages sent to the mail contact or mail user.
 Valid values are:

 - Text